 Chase Offering 3-5X Points on Grocery Spend

-From May 1, 2020 through June 30, 2020, most Chase-issued travel cards will earn 3-5X points on up to $1,500 per month in grocery purchases—including some grocery delivery services like Instacart.
-There is no activation or registration necessary.
+From May 1, 2020 through June 30, 2020, most Chase-issued travel cards earned 3-5X points on up to $1,500 per month in grocery purchases—including some grocery delivery services like Instacart.

 - Aer Lingus Visa Signature® Card — 3X Avios